Judicial Branch Limited English Proficiency Advisory Committee

 B. Assist in the prioritization of needed improvements;

-C. Make recommendations regarding use of LEP policies and resources;
+C. Make recommendations regarding LEP policies and resources, including the Language Access Plan for the Judicial Branch;

 The membership on the Committee shall include the following, and may be augmented or modified from time to time at the request of the Chair with the approval of the Supreme Judicial Court.
 Members are appointed for three-year terms by the Chief Justice of the Supreme Judicial Court, and may be reappointed for up to three additional terms by the Chief Justice of the Supreme Judicial Court.